-Similar trends are to be examined for acceleration factors $R=2,3,4,5$, when inspecting the mean of the respective variance maps for whole brain and reduced FOV (Figure \ref{fig:Figure6_Sweep_Nonlinearity_Variance_Components}A and D, respectively).
-The mean of total variance and eigenpixel maps increase as the level of nonlinearity decreases and manifest a strong acceleration factor dependence.
-Conversely, pixel contamination is predominantly independent of the acceleration factor, primarily governed by the level of nonlinearity.
-Thus, a trade-off between denoising and apparent blurring can be established for a given undersampling factor, as suggested by the minimum arguments on the convex total variance curves (star markers on Figure \ref{fig:Figure6_Sweep_Nonlinearity_Variance_Components}B and E).
-Furthermore, the reduction of the mean total variance and eigenpixel maps does not result from a spatially uniform denoising process; rather, it occurs in the middle of the FOV, as supported by the steeper descent between extremity values on Figure \ref{fig:Figure6_Sweep_Nonlinearity_Variance_Components}E and F in contrast to \ref{fig:Figure6_Sweep_Nonlinearity_Variance_Components}B and C.
+Similar trends are observed for acceleration factors $R \in \{2,3,4,5,6\}$ when analyzing mean values of the respective variance maps over the whole brain and the central ROI (Figure~\ref{fig:Figure6_std_components_function_nonlinearity}, left and right columns, respectively).
+The means of the total and linear variance increase as nonlinearity decreases, showing a strong dependence on the acceleration factor.
+In contrast, pixel contamination is largely independent of acceleration factor and is modulated primarily by nonlinearity level (Figure~\ref{fig:Figure6_std_components_function_nonlinearity} A and D).
+Due to the interplay of these competing processes, a trade-off between denoising and apparent blurring emerges for a given undersampling factor, reflected by the convex shape of the g-factor curves within the moderately nonlinear regime $\alpha \approx 0.5$.
+Here, the mean apparent blurring remains moderate ($g_{\text{blur}} \approx 0.5$) (Figure~\ref{fig:Figure6_std_components_function_nonlinearity} B and E).
+SSIM promotes image smoothness driven by high nonlinearity levels, which then degrades substantially in the linear regime, especially for high undersampling factors $R \in \{4,5,6\}$ (Figure~\ref{fig:Figure6_std_components_function_nonlinearity} E and F).
+This is accompanied by high apparent blurring reducing the total and linear variances.
+However, this denoising is not spatially uniform but occurs predominantly in the central region.
+Steeper curves at linear and nonlinear extremes for high undersampling factors $R \in \{4,5,6\}$ indicate this when comparing whole brain and ROI indices (left and right panels).